 Legal Help After Natural Disasters

-In Greater Toronto Area, there is a great need for insurance companies to practice in good faith.
+In Greater Mississauga Area, there is a great need for insurance companies to practice in good faith.
 This is because many natural disasters have done significant damage to hundreds of businesses and homes.
 Because insurance companies are dealing with such a large influx of claims all at one time, many attempt to save themselves expense by refusing coverage.

 Victims of natural disasters often do not know where to turn.